The Daily Garden

 One thing I learned while studying for the Master Gardener’s exam was that pathogens push plants to develop better defenses.
 It’s one of Nietzsche’s “What doesn’t kill you makes you stronger” situations.
 Plants that die are removed from the gene pool, leaving more resistant specimens to reproduce.
 Of course, we don’t want anything to kill our herbs, tomatoes, or fruit trees.
 We want them to grow and thrive and produce.

 Like everything else, diseases evolve.
 A simple mutation can change everything.
-And microorganisms evolve a lot faster than plants (or us).
-In some cases, a disease can have a mild effect for several years and suddenly mutate and become devastating.
+Insects and microorganisms evolve much faster than plants (or us).
+Sometimes a plant disease can have a mild effect for several years and suddenly mutate and become devastating.

 Common plant epidemics

 Monoculture and the increasing demand for food have led to the rise of several plant pandemics.
-These are some of the most common:
+These are some of the most common plant pandemics that you probably never heard about in the news:

-• African cassava mosaic (Cassava mosaic begomovirus) is spread by whiteflies and results in 25 million tons of food losses each year.
+• African cassava mosaic (Cassava mosaic begomovirus) – is spread by whiteflies and results in 25 million tons of food loss annually.

-• Barley yellow dwarf is spread by more than 20 different types of aphids.
-It is the most economically significant disease of cereals, causing up to 64% crop losses in barley, corn, oats, rice, triticale, and wheat.
+• Barley yellow dwarf--spread by more than 20 different types of aphids and is the most economically significant disease of cereals, causing up to 64% of crop losses in barley, corn, oats, rice, triticale, and wheat.

-• Cacao swollen shoot virus (CSSV) has killed over 200 million cocoa trees and is spread by mealybugs.
+• Cacao swollen shoot virus (CSSV)—killed over 200 million cocoa trees, carried by mealybugs.

-• Maize lethal necrosis (MLN) is spread by several insects, including aphids, mites, and thrips, causing up to 40% crop loss.
+• Maize lethal necrosis (MLN)—spread by aphids, mites, thrips, and more, causing up to 40% crop loss.

-• Plum pox is also spread by aphids and is estimated to cost us $10 billion annually.
+• Plum pox--spread by aphids; estimated to cost $10 billion annually.

-• Potato leafroll is spread by aphids and causes the loss of 20 million tons of potatoes annually.
+• Potato leafroll--spread by aphids and causes the loss of 20 million tons of potatoes annually.

 These are only a few of the plant pandemics currently happening.
 Like Covid-19, many of the carriers of these diseases can be asymptomatic, which means they look perfectly healthy.
 But adding them to your landscape can cause years of headaches and work.